User Persona and Empathy Map: Key Differences + Why You Need Both

 Define your primary purpose and scope of empathy mapping

-The first question to ask is: who are you mapping?
+The empathy mapping process starts with a primary question: who are you mapping?
 This is the user who you want to understand and empathize with.
-Summarize his or her situation and role.
-If you have multiple personas, each one will need its own map.
+Summarize their situation and role.
+If you have multiple personas, each one will need its map.

 Next, define the primary purpose of the empathy map.
 Do you want to update your user persona?
 Are you expanding into a new market or maybe releasing a new feature?